Programmable Dynamic Phase Control of a Quasiperiodic Optical Lattice: Apparatus

 \section{Apparatus}

-A diagram of the optical setup can be found in figure \ref{fig:fig2}(a).
+A diagram of the optical setup can be found in Fig. \ref{fig:fig2}(a).
 We prepare five beams from the same narrow-linewidth 1064 nm fiber laser using a series of beam splitters.
 Each beam passes through an AOM, from which we collect the positive first order diffraction, such that each beam is upshifted by the AOM drive tone frequency.
-We overlap the five beams in the center of a quartz vacuum cell, which will allow us to apply the quasiperiodic potential to a quantum gas in future experiments.
+The five beams overlap in the center of a quartz vacuum cell, which will allow us to apply the quasiperiodic potential to a quantum gas in future experiments.
+Errors in the 72$^\circ$ relative angle of the lattice beams $\leq \pm 0.25^\circ$ should produce a change in the potential that is imperceptible to the quantum gas.
+Notably, an eight-fold quasiperiodic potential was shown to tolerate $\pm1^{\circ}$ deviations in beam alignment \cite{viebahn_matter-wave_2019}, which may empirically hold for the five-fold quasiperiodic potential.
+Details about the relative angle error and the alignment procedure can be found in Appendix \ref{app:angle}.

-By making appropriate changes to the AOM drive tone, we can independently adjust the intensity and frequency of each lattice beam.
-We control the phase by controlling the frequency of each beam.
-On one beam, which we designate as the ``reference'' beam, we use an electro-optic modulator (EOM) to apply an additional phase dither with modulation depth of about 1\% and modulation frequency of 80 MHz.
-We then take samples from each beam using an uncoated glass surface and measure the phase of each beam relative to the reference beam.
-Rather than using a simple interferometric phase measurement, which forfeits one quadrature of the phase information, we use the optical subassembly shown in figure \ref{fig:fig2}(b), which preserves both quadratures of the phase information.
-More specifically, we circularly polarize one lattice beam before combining it with the other lattice beam on a non-polarizing beam splitter, and then use a polarizing beam splitter rotated by 45$^\circ$ to project the light onto a rotated polarization basis.
-We thus imprint both quadratures of the measured phase onto the amplitude of the two output beams.
+We independently adjust the intensity and frequency of each lattice beam by controlling the AOM's drive tone.
+The intensity noise of each beam is suppressed with stand-alone intensity control signals that are fed back to the AOM.
+On one beam (the ``reference'' beam) we use an electro-optic modulator (EOM) to apply an additional phase dither with modulation depth $\approx$ 1\% and modulation frequency of 80 MHz.
+We take samples from each beam using an uncoated glass surface and measure the phase of each beam relative to the reference beam.
+To minimize the accumulated phase error at the lattice location, we make this measurement as close as possible to the science cell, minimizing the propagation length between the lattice location and the phase measurement location, thus minimizing the potential for injected and uncompensated phase noise from the environment.
+Additionally, we use high-stability optics mounts and a vibrationally-isolated optical table for additional mechanical noise suppression.

+Rather than using a simple interferometric phase measurement, which forfeits one quadrature of the phase information, we use the optical subassembly shown in Fig. \ref{fig:fig2}b, which preserves both quadratures of the phase information.
+More specifically, we circularly polarize one lattice beam before combining it with the other lattice beam on a non-polarizing beam splitter and then use a polarizing beam splitter rotated by 45$^\circ$ to project the light onto a rotated polarization basis.
+Both quadratures of the measured phase are thus imprinted onto the amplitude of the two output beams.
 More details about this assembly can be found in Appendix \ref{app:qpd}.